smcaleese/resume-analyzer/docs/proposal/proposal.md

 We believe that this tool will serve as a great resource for those looking to start or advance their career.
 It will help people choose and prioritise learning the skills that are most valuable in the software industry today and get an idea of how prepared they are to start or grow their careers.

-We think these tools will be most useful for graduates looking to start their careers as they usually have less industry experience and thus have less of an idea of what skills are required in industry.
+We think these tools will be most useful for graduates looking to start their careers as they usually have less industry experience and thus have less of an idea of what skills are desired in industry.

 ### Programming language(s)

 Our project will be implemented as a web application composed of a frontend application for processing UI events and displaying information and a backend service that will handle requests and perform the data analysis required to gather insights and evalulate resumes.

 We have decided create our frontend using ReactJS as we both have previous experience with the popular Javascript library.
-Since ReactJS is commonly used in industry, we also believe using it in our project will be a valuable learning experience.
+Since ReactJS is commonly used in industry, we also believe using it in our project will give us the opportunity to practice this valuablel skill.

 Since our backend service will need to perform machine learning and other forms of data analysis, we've decided to write it in Python as the language has a large collection of useful libraries for these tasks and is generally considered to be the industry-standard language for this area.
-Another advantage if using Python is that we both have a large amount of experience using the language in university and therefore expect to be highly productive using it.
+Another advantage of using Python is that we both have a large amount of experience using the language in university and therefore expect to be highly productive using it.

 ### Programming tools / Tech stack